joebb97/dotfiles/README.md

 ./configure --prefix=<install path, normally /usr/local/ or ~/.local>
 make install
 ```
+  * There's a script, `.extra/install/compile.sh` that can take care of this kind of thing too.

 * `.ssh/ssh_config` contains some boilerplate.
 Note that `.ssh` doesn't contain any `id_*` files, as that'd be really really really really bad if it did.
 Much care was taken with the `.gitignore` so that didn't happen.
 It also doesn't do anything client side since that normally goes in `.ssh/config`
 * `.extra` contains some well, extra things, including a Dockerfile that recreates this whole shin-dig.
 Vagrantfile is in progress still.
 I will also likely explore Ansible as an alternative to some of this craziness.